stephen-fox/finley/README.md

   -allow-duplicates
     	Decompile file even if its hash has already been encountered -d string
-    	The directory to search for DLLs
+    	The directory to search for .NET files
   -e string
     	Comma separated list of file extensions to search for (default ".dll") -ilspy string